Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Fractional S a ez-Ballester cosmology: FLRW background and analytical solutions

-\begin{itemize} \item Using analytical or numerical methods, we were unable to show that the fractional potential becomes zero for acceptable parameter values in the problem.
+\item Using analytical or numerical methods, we were unable to show that the fractional potential becomes zero for acceptable parameter values in the problem.
 This is in contrast to the corresponding standard models, or even some generalized scalar field cosmology models, where solutions with zero potential exist \cite{Rasouli:2018nwi,Rasouli:2022hnp}.

-\item Within our fractional model, for the standard case where $\alpha=1$, it can be easily shown that the solutions satisfy all field equations, resulting in a consistent system.
+\item Within our fractional model, for the standard case where $\alpha=1$, it can be easily shown that the solutions satisfy the equations \eqref{asli1}-\eqref{asli3} and \eqref{cons-con-frac}, resulting in a consistent system.
 However, it is worth noting that obtaining such particular solutions might be nearly impossible from using the corresponding standard scalar field model, there, we would need to guess the corresponding potential and substitute it into the standard field equations (which consist of two independent equations) to derive the solutions.
 However, such a guess seems highly improbable.
-Therefore, it may be quite interesting to point out that our fractional model can serve as an appealing framework for generating various potentials (corresponding to different values of $\alpha$) without requiring ad hoc assumptions.
+Therefore, we should note that our fractional model can serve as an appropriate framework to generate various potentials (corresponding to different values of $\alpha$) without introducing additional assumptions beyond the chosen effective framework.
 This approach enables the construction of different scalar field cosmology models where all equations remain consistent.

 \item We should note that the exact solutions obtained above satisfy all the fractional field equations, especially the fractional KG equation \eqref{asli3}.
 In this respect, we can rewrite the fractional KG as